 - A1.
-Identify and explain, in sufficient detail for the purpose, scientific principles and methodology, including: electricity, circuit theory, properties of materials, fundamentals of mechanics, construction technology, and energy systems, necessary to underpin their education in Renewable Energy and Sustainable Technologies, to enable appreciation of its scientific and engineering context, and to support their understanding of historical and current developments and technologies; - A2.
-Identify and explain, in sufficient detail for the purpose, mathematical principles necessary to underpin their education in Renewable Energy and Sustainable Technologies and to enable them to apply mathematical methods, tools, and notation proficiently in the analysis and solution of engineering problems, including limited complex ones; - A3.
-Apply and integrate knowledge and understanding of some engineering disciplines such as: electrical systems engineering or energy and power generation or urban renewal or bioscience to support study in Renewable Energy and Sustainable Technologies;
+Identify and explain, in sufficient detail for the purpose, scientific principles and methodology, including: electricity, magnetism, circuit theory, properties of materials, and fundamentals of mechanics, necessary to underpin their education in electrical and electronic engineering, to enable appreciation of its scientific and engineering context, and to support their understanding of historical and current developments and technologies; - A2.
+Identify and explain, in sufficient detail for the purpose, mathematical principles necessary to underpin their education in electrical and electronic engineering and to enable them to apply mathematical methods, tools, and notation proficiently in the analysis and solution of engineering problems, including limited complex ones; - A3.
+Apply and integrate knowledge and understanding of some engineering disciplines such as: communications engineering and/or digital systems engineering and/or manufacturing systems engineering to support study in electrical and electronic engineering;

 - B1.
 Make judgements by evaluating and identifying the relevance and significance of engineering principles and apply them to analyse key engineering processes; - B2.
 Identify, classify, and analyse the performance of systems and components through the use of analytical methods and modelling techniques; - B3.
-Apply and select appropriate quantitative methods and computer software tools relevant to the Renewable Energy and Sustainable Technologies discipline in order to solve engineering problems; - B4.
-Understand the need of a systems approach when dealing with Renewable Energy and Sustainable Technologies problems;
+Apply and select appropriate quantitative methods and computer software tools relevant to the electrical and electronic engineering discipline in order to solve engineering problems; - B4.
+Understand the need of a systems approach when dealing with electrical and electronic engineering problems;

 - C1.
 Define problems and identify constraints including environmental and sustainability limitations, health and safety and risk assessment issues; - C2.
 Understand customer and user needs and the importance of considerations such as aesthetics; - C3.
 Take some responsibilities for initiating, identifying, and implementing cost drivers; - C4.
 Ensure fitness for purpose for the broad aspects of the problem including production, operation, maintenance and disposal; - C5.
 Manage the design process and evaluate outcomes; - C6.
 Select and use a range of materials, equipment, processes, or products; - C7.
 Operate safely in a workshop or laboratory environment while using specific tools and techniques; - C8.
 Identify and use the professional engineering principles applicable to the management of engineering projects; - C9.
-Include academic publications to collect and evaluate technical literature and other information sources;

-C10.Demonstrate awareness of nature of intellectual property and contractual issues;

-C11.Understand the codes of practice and industry standards.
+Include academic publications to collect and evaluate technical literature and other information sources; - C10.Demonstrate awareness of nature of intellectual property and contractual issues; - C11.Understand the codes of practice and industry standards.